autocloudarc/0026-azure-automation-plus-dsc-lab/README.md

 3. Right-click and unblock the script so that your PowerShell execution policy if set to RemoteSigned will allow it to run.

 4. Open and execute the script.
-The example below assumes you are already in the current script directory and will install the devault workloads listed in section 3.0 above.
+The examples below assumes you are already in the current script directory and will install the devault workloads listed in section 3.0 above.

+EXAMPLE 1
 `.\Deploy-AzureResourceGroup.ps1 -Verbose`

+This example deploys will deploy all the VMs outlined in section 3.0 above.

+EXAMPLE 2
+`.\Deploy-AzureResourceGroup.ps1 -excludeWeb yes -excludeSql yes -excludeAds yes -excludePki yes -additionalLnx yes -Verbose`

-  This example deploys the infrastructure without the web, sql, additional 2019 core domain controllers and the PKI server, but adds two
-  Windows 2016 core domain controllers plus an additional Linux server with the latest Ubuntu Server distribution.
+This example deploys the infrastructure WITHOUT the web, sql, additional 2019 core domain controllers and the PKI server, but ADDS an additional Linux server with the latest Ubuntu Server distribution.

+EXAMPLE 3
+`.\Deploy-AzureResourceGroup.ps1 -excludeWeb yes -excludeSql yes -excludeAds yes -Verbose`

+This example deploys the infrastructure WITHOUT the web, sql, additional 2019 core domain controllers, but WILL implicitly deploy the PKI server.
+This is due to the default parameter value that is set in the paramater block as $excludePki = "no".

+EXAMPLE 4
-  `.\Deploy-AzureResourceGroup.ps1 -excludeWeb yes -excludeSql yes -excludeAds yes -excludePki yes -additionalAds yes -additionalLnx yes -Verbose`
+`.\Deploy-AzureResourceGroup.ps1 -excludeWeb yes -excludeSql yes -excludeAds yes -includeCentOS yes -includeUbuntu no -Verbose`

+This example deploys the infrastructure WITHOUT the web, sql, additional 2019 core domain controllers and the Ubuntu server, but WILL implicitly deploy the PKI server and explicity provision the CentOS server as well.
+The PKI server will not be deployed due to the default parameter value that is set in the paramater block as [string]$excludePki = "no".

 Feel free to customize your deployment with these -exclude... and additional... parameters.
 More details about these parameters can be obtained by reading the header information in the .\Deploy-AzureResourceGroup.ps1 file.

-5. When the script executes, answer the following prompts:
+1. When the script executes, answer the following prompts:

     - Authenticate to your subscription
     - Enter your target subscription name